-Managing engagement is related to the other three pillars of human resource management and includes measuring communication characteristics, work and safety conditions, professional development opportunities, leadership capacity in the middle levels and joint efforts to improve labor relations.
+Managing engagement is related to the other three pillars of human resource management and includes measuring communication characteristics, work and safety promoting a commitment to inclusiveness that involves conditions, professional development opportunities, respecting and valuing differences in order to draw on each leadership capacity in the middle levels and joint efforts to improve labor relations.

-Voluntary turnover of employees in 2016 was 5.1%, which can be understood as a sign of overall satisfaction.
-Total turnover was 17.6%.
+Voluntary turnover of employees in 2016 was 5.1%, which complete control over all of its companies.
+As such, it can be understood as a sign of overall satisfaction.
+Total